 Initially, the final rule would also have required establishments with 250 or more employees to electronically submit additional injury and illness data from Forms 300 and 301 by this July 1 deadline.

 However, employers should be aware that OSHA is not accepting 2017 Form 300 and 301 information at this time.
-OSHA announced that it will issue a notice of proposed rulemaking (NPRM) to reconsider, revise, or remove provisions of the “Improve Tracking of Workplace Injuries and Illnesses” final rule, including the collection of the Forms 300/301 data.
-The Agency is currently drafting that NPRM and will seek comment on those provisions.
+OSHA has issued a notice of proposed rulemaking (NPRM) to reconsider, revise, or remove provisions of the “Improve Tracking of Workplace Injuries and Illnesses” final rule, including the collection of the Forms 300/301 data.
+Check out our blog article on this NPRM.

 Need help with your recordkeeping?

-To learn more about our OSHA recordkeeping software, visit our website.
+To learn more about our OSHA recordkeeping software, contact us.